seungwoochoe/dictionanki/README.md

 Then assign a shortcut to this Quick Action (.workflow).

 ## Usage tip
-Run Quick Action after opening a TextEdit file and minimizing it to the dock.
+Run Quick Action after opening a TextEdit file and hiding or minimizing it to the dock.
 Then it will not pop up every time you run Quick Action.